whidbeywaterfilters

 • Reverse Osmosis

-• The ECOsmarte system will produce water as safe and clean as a reverse osmosis system.
-Consequently, the installation of a reverse osmosis system is redundant.
+• The ECOsmarte system will produce water as safe and clean as a reverse osmosis system, so in most situations, adding an RO system is redundant.

-• However, if a water softener is installed and no one wants to drink salt, then a reverse osmosis system at the kitchen sink would remove that salt from the water.
-(For more information, refer to the page on “Other Systems” and click on Multipure.
-You can order a reverse osmosis system for beneath your sink at https://www.multipure.com/dean.)
+• If a water softener is installed and you want to avoid drinking salt, then a reverse osmosis system at the kitchen sink would remove that salt from the water.